damonsmith/js-class-loader/README.md

 tens of thousands of files, loads of source locations, and is flexible enough that most config files for layouts or app structure can be used as seed files.

-The project started off as a fork of the Caplin Trader javascript bundler but has been rewritten.
+The project started off as a fork of the testorg Trader javascript bundler but has been rewritten.